Merri Creek

 The creek was the site of heavy industrial use throughout much of the 20th century, being home to quarries, landfills and accepting waste runoff from neighbouring factories.
 This has degraded the riparian ecology of the creek leaving behind pollutants such as heavy metals and various greases.
 Recent decades have seen some regenerative planting and the foundation of several community groups dedicated to protecting and regenerating the creek's ecology.

 Etymology

-The unnamed creek in the 1800s described by John Batman as a “lovely stream of water” appeared as Merri Merri Creek in an early 1839 map.
-It was shortened later to Merri Creek.
+In the 1800s, John Batman described a “lovely stream of water” believed to be Merri Creek, but did not give it a name.
+It was known for a time as Lucy's Creek, apparently after Batman's daughter.
+A map dated to 1893 indicated a "Merri Merri Creek", which was shortened later to "Merri Creek."

-The phrase said to be Woi-worung language was not documented anywhere else by observers and is disputed by historians and Elders in People of the Merri Merri.

 Some believe it means “very rocky” or “very stony” to symbolise the volcanic history of the site.
+The phrase is said to originate from the Woiwurrung language, but its authenticity is disputed by historians and Indigenous Elders.